How to Maintain Your EcoPure, Whirlpool or Kenmore Water Softener

 Additional Water Softener Cleaner Instructions

-Whether you have an EcoPure or Whirlpool system, knowing how to use water softener cleanser is a great first step in optimizing its performance.
+Whether you have an EcoPure or Whirlpool system, knowing how to use a water softener cleanser is a great first step in optimizing its performance.
 There are several other maintenance tasks that should become a part of your softener checklist throughout the lifetime of your system.

 Contrary to popular belief, salt does not directly soften your water by itself.
-What happens is the sodium from the salt helps activate the ion exchange process which ultimately softens your water.

 Breaking the Salt Bridge